-Figure 10-2 Daily average real-time reserve products cleared and daily average real-time reserve service requirements used by RT SCED: 2024
+Figure 10-2 Daily average real-time reserve products cleared and daily average real-time reserve service requirements used by RT SCED: January through March, 2025

 PJM uses market mechanisms to clear resources.
 In general, products that meet shorter response time requirements and that can be used to satisfy multiple reserve requirements have higher prices.
 The objective is to minimize total cost when purchasing reserves and energy.